 - Communicating effectively with your doctor and family members

 - Dealing with aggressive behaviors

 - Safety and wandering

 - Giving medicines

 - Managing the stresses and worries of caregiving

 - Increasing self-care, rest and relaxation

-For more information on how you can receive these services, please call us toll-free at 1-866-778-2724 or Tallahassee local 850-274-4945.
+For more information on how you can receive these services, please call us toll-free at 1-866-778-2724 (Tallahassee local 850-274-4945) or visit our website (www.ACTS2Project.org).
+You also can email (tnnorton@fsu.edu) Tomeka Norton-Brown, ACTS 2 Project Coordinator.